 Of course, all that changed with the beginning of the war on drugs.
 As alcohol prohibition ended, much of the same law enforcement apparatus that had targeted speakeasies and booze smuggling turned against cannabis in the 1930s.
 Even humble hemp was demonized for the cause of drug prohibition.
 Then, the U.S. military faced a wartime shortage during World War II.

 War shortages force U.S. Government to declare ‘hemp For Victory’

 Long ago when these ancient Grecian temples were new, hemp was already old in the service of mankind.
 For thousands of years, even then, this plant had been grown for cordage and cloth in China and elsewhere in the East. ... prior to about 1850 all the ships that sailed the western seas were rigged with hempen rope and sails.

 For the sailor, no less than the hangman, hemp was indispensable. …

 — From “Hemp For Victory”

-“Hemp For Victory” is a fascinating film, not only because of its origins and the attempted cover-up, but for its contents as well.
-In 13 and a half minutes, the USDA offers a concise history and truth of hemp that’s been largely censored from textbooks.
-Hemp was a central part of human culture and even today hundreds of thousands of acres are legally grown worldwide.
+“Hemp For Victory” is a fascinating film, not only because of its origins and the attempted cover-up, but for its contents.
+In 13 and a half minutes, the USDA offered a concise history of hemp that’s been largely censored from textbooks.
+Hemp was once a central part of human culture.
+Even today, hundreds of thousands of acres of hemp are legally grown worldwide.